bl2437-nyu/os-assignment-package/readme.md

 ## Quick FAQ

-I'll update with more information at a later date.
-For now, here are some questions you might have:

 ### Who are you?
 What is this?

-I am Boyan Li, an undergraduate computer science student about to graduate from NYU Shanghai (at the time of writing).
+I am Boyan Li.
+I graduated from NYU Shanghai with a Bachelor's degree in Computer Science.
 This is my senior project.

 ### Can I read your senior paper?